Makman2/LCM/README.md

 # LCM

-Controller software for the capacitance measuring board
+Software written in assembly for a custom made capacitance measuring board.